Integrated Delivery Networks: Quality and Population Health Management Goals and Initiatives

 - How are pharmaceutical manufacturers engaging IDN customers in quality improvement and population health?

-IDNs Report Lower Success in Meeting Quality Objectives in Behavioral Health & Areas with Higher Drug Costs.
+IDNs Report Lower Success in Meeting Quality Objectives in Behavioral Health & Rare Disease.
 Improving clinical outcomes is often IDNs' primary objective in most disease categories; however, this can vary.
-For example, screening rates/early detection is most important in oncology and reducing hospital readmissions is the top goal in cardiovascular and airway diseases.
-IDN respondents rate highest levels of success in meeting their quality goals for cardiovascular diseases, followed by vaccines, diabetes, and oncology/cancer.
+For example, reducing hospital admissions is the leading quality improvement goal in airway diseases and reducing ER utilization is the top goal in behavioral health.
+IDN respondents rate highest levels of success in meeting their quality goals for oncology/cancer, ophthalmology, vaccines, and cardiovascular disease.

 Pfizer Recognized by IDNs for Most Meaningful Quality and Population Health Engagement.
 IDNs were asked to nominate a pharmaceutical manufacturer that stands out in most meaningfully supporting their quality/population health management goals over the last 12-18 months.
-Pfizer, by far, receives the most nominations, followed by GlaxoSmithKline and Lilly.
-Manufacturers nominated are engaging IDNs in a range of educational, adherence, and preventative care initiatives.
+Pfizer receives the most nominations, followed by GlaxoSmithKline, Lilly, and Merck.
+Leading manufacturers are providing IDNs with a range of educational, adherence, and community health initiatives.

 The complete report reviews example collaborations, partnership opportunities, and priority disease states for manufacturer support.